Jarrome/NSLF-OL/README.md

 ```

 ## TODO
-1. Add data
+- [x] Add data demo
-2. Currently we only support visualization after training.
+- [] Currently we only support visualization after training.
 But I'm on it.
 I will find a time to realize on train visualization!
-3. An easy to use nslf API to work in other reconstruction models.
+- [] An easy to use nslf API to work in other reconstruction models.

 Code contribute to this repository is always welcome!